-Peace & Unity Festival brings communities together for a month of action and reflection
+Peace & Unity brings communities together for a month of action and reflection

-The Festival highlights Edmonton’s history and future as a city committed to peace.
-From film screenings and interfaith dialogues to community marches, art installations, and international speakers, the Festival brings diverse communities together to reflect, learn, and act.
+Peace and Unity highlights Edmonton’s history and future as a city committed to peace.
+From film screenings and interfaith dialogues to community marches, art installations, and international speakers, the programming brings diverse communities together to reflect, learn, and act.

 This is not just a series of events — it is our shared commitment to building Edmonton as a Human Rights City.
 By weaving together our struggles, stories, and hopes, we show that peace is not an abstract idea, but something rooted in the daily lives of our communities.